-Lands off the Urban Greenspace Network are also important, particularly the remaining natural lands within the urban boundary on Schedule A. In 2006, an evaluation of the remaining natural areas, both on an off the urban network, was completed through the Council-approved Urban Natural Areas Environmental Evaluation Study (March 2005) and Addendum Report (March 2006).
-Priority lands to secure for their environmental value through acquisition or other means will be identified as part of the implementation phase of the Urban Natural Areas Evaluation Study.
+Lands off the Urban Greenspace Network are also important, particularly the remaining natural lands within the urban boundary on Schedule A. In 2006, an evaluation of the remaining natural areas, both on and off the urban network, was completed through the Council-approved Urban Natural Areas Environmental Evaluation Study (March 2005) and Addendum Report (March 2006).
+Priority lands to secure for their environmental value through acquisition or other means will be were identified in the Urban Natural Features Strategy, approved by Council in May 2007. as part of the implementation phase of the Urban Natural Areas Evaluation Study.